firedotguy/textual-video/README.md

 | `UpdateStrategy.REMOUNT`   | Create/mount a new widget for each frame and remove the old.
 Simple but slow and can flicker.   |
 | `UpdateStrategy.REACTIVE`  | Update a reactive field on the player and call `refresh(recompose=True)`.
 Medium cost.          |
 | `UpdateStrategy.SET_IMAGE` | Keep one mounted widget and call `image` setter.
 Supports only `ImageType.SIXEL`                |

+## Contributing
+ - Please open issues for bugs or feature requests.
+ - Create a PR against main and mention related issues.